triceratops-project/triceratops/BUILDING.md

 ## Building the backend

-Run `just build` to build the Rust backend, this might take a while to build depending on your hardware.
+Run `just webserver` to build the Rust backend, this might take a while to build depending on your hardware.
 The binary will be output to `./target/debug/triceratops-server`.
+]